Cemeteries and memorials

 Take a look below and download our flyer(PDF, 154KB) to help you start the conversation.

 Columbarium walls – Columbarium walls are for the placement of ashes into a wall setting.
 Ashes are interred into the niche receptacle and a memorial plaque is placed securely over the niche.
-Plaques are available in a range of materials and are included in the purchase price.
+Plaques are available in a range of materials, contact our team for a quote.
 Memorial plaques can also be placed, in instances where the ashes have been interred or scattered elsewhere

 Denominational Burial sections – Various denominational sections are available within MidCoast Cemeteries for burials or interment of ashes into a burial site.
 Only single depth burials are now permitted in MidCoast Council Cemeteries for new Interment Rights.